microsoft/pai/pai-management/doc/cluster-bootup.md

   [ -n service-name ]
 ```

 If the `-n` parameter is specified, only the given service, e.g. `rest-server`, `webportal`, `watchdog`, etc., will be deployed.
 If not, all PAI services will be deployed.
-In this latter case, the above command does the following things:
+In the latter case, the above command does the following things:

 - Generate Kubernetes-related configuration files based on `cluster-configuration.yaml`.
 - Use `kubectl` to set up config maps and create pods on Kubernetes.